Record number of entries and an incredible list of Finalists for the International Loyalty Awards 2022 - Loyalty Magazine

 - Be More Super (Marvel Micropopz) – Albertsons with Brand Loyalty International

-- Bake with Foxtel – Komo Audience Engagement and Foxtel Group – Foxtel Group
+- Bake with Foxtel -Komo Audience Engagement – Foxtel Group

 - Game Mania XP – Game Mania with M-Wise